Create open times, share with clients and partners, and allow them to schedule their own appointments.

 First, you would add a new sub-calendar that shows the available appointment times.
 We’ll make it yellow.

 Then you’ll add a sub-calendar that your clients can use to book their appointments.
 Make it disallow overlapping.
 This way, you can’t have accidental double-booking of a single time block.
 We’ll make this one pink.

-With these permissions, each client can view and modify the appointments they make themselves, but can’t view appointments made by others.
+With these permissions, each client can add and view their own appointments, but can’t view appointments made by others.
 They’ll merely see the space as reserved, if it’s already been booked by someone else.

 The calendar, with a few bookings on it, will look like this for you, with full permissions to see all details of the calendars: